-Orbite Aluminae (ORT-T) has been pushed in the spotlight after an analyst raised concerns about some of the technology the company will use to extract alumina and rare earths from its Grande-Vallee property in Quebec.
+Orbite Aluminae (ORT-T) has been pushed into the spotlight after an analyst raised concerns about some of the technology the company will use to extract alumina and rare earths from its Grande-Vallée property in Quebec.

-That technology in question is the hydrothermal acid regeneration process that Orbite included in its positive preliminary economic assessment (PEA) for the Gaspe-based project, published in early January.
+The technology in question is the hydrothermal acid regeneration process that Orbite included in its positive preliminary economic assessment (PEA) for the Gaspé-based project, published in early January.

-Some of the main assumptions in Orbite’s PEA, “based on the low-energy acid regeneration technology, are without merit,” Jon Hykawy, an analyst at Byron Capital Markets, said in an April 9 research report, urging investors to be cautious.
+Jon Hykawy, an analyst at Byron Capital Markets, says that some of the main assumptions in Orbite’s PEA, “based on the low-energy acid regeneration technology, are without merit.”
+In an April 9 research report, he urges investors to be cautious.

-The following day, Orbite reiterated its choice for the hydrochloric acid recovery technology for its smelter-grade alumina (SGA) plant based on data from SMS Siemag and German steelmaker, ThyssenKrupp, supporting the efficiency and recovery rates of the process.
+Orbite reiterated its choice for the hydrochloric acid recovery technology for its smelter-grade alumina (SGA) plant based on data from SMS Siemag and German steelmaker ThyssenKrupp supporting the efficiency and recovery rates of the process.

-“The key decision factors in selecting this technology include the high yield recovery of acid, economic viability, as well as environmental friendliness,” Orbite said, explaining the process consumes less energy than the conventional spray roaster pyrohydrolysis.
+“The key decision factors in selecting this technology include the high-yield acid recovery, economic viability and environmental friendliness,” Orbite says, explaining the process consumes less energy than the conventional spray roaster pyrohydrolysis.

 Regardless, investors pushed the stock down nearly 6% to close April 10 at $2.10.

 In his report, Hykawy suggests the hydrothermal process designed by SMS Siemag may not be working as specified.